Gavekort/GaitAdaptation/README.md

 # GaitAdaptation

-This is the code belonging to my master thesis "Evolving Gait Patterns using Evolutionary Algorithms and Intelligent Trial and Error".
+This is the code belonging to my master thesis "Adapting Gait Patterns using Evolutionary Algorithms and Intelligent Trial and Error".

 I would like to thank the Resibots team, the authors of Sferes2, Robdyn and Limbo.
 The frameworks used can be found here:
 * https://github.com/sferes2/sferes2